IshaKhatavkar1705/AspireNex/README.md

 Create a machine learning model that can predict the genre of a movie based on its plot summary or other textual information.
 You can use techniques like TF-IDF or word embeddings with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines.

+###TASK 4 - SPAM SMS DETECTION

+Build an AI model that can classify SMS messages as spam or legitimate.
+Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector
+Machines to identify spam messages

+###TASK 5 - HANDWRITTEN TEXT GENERATION

+Implement a character-level recurrent neural network (RNN) to generate handwritten-like text.
+Train the model on a dataset of handwritten text examples, and let it generate new text based on the learned patterns.